Timekeeper Baraeth - Painting

 THE FOUR HORSEMEN

-Masters Of The Universe fans will probably be aware of the Four Horsemen as the designers have been involved with the creation of MOTU figures since the 2002 relaunch.
+Masters Of The Universe fans will probably be aware of the Four Horsemen because the designers have been involved with the creation of MOTU figures since the 2002 relaunch.
 The 2002 line was notable for the intricate detail of its figures.
 Although the line did not appeal to all fans - I have written about the manga style and exaggerated proportions elsewhere on this site - it nonetheless gathered a very supportive following.
 Many fans wish the Classics line had more 2002 influence, but Mattel directed that the Classics should be reminiscent of the vintage line.
-The Four Horsemen have taken up the challenge to redesign the characters in this way, and you can see the results of their work on this site.
+The Four Horsemen took up the challenge to redesign the characters in this way, and you can see the results of their work on this site.

 I decided to try to find out something about the designers who have helped bring back the Masters, so I had a look on the Internet and gathered some facts and pictures which would reveal a little about the individuals who call themselves the Four Horsemen.
 So although this site is, of course, about the Masters Of The Universe, this page takes a look at some of the other aspects of the Four Horsemen's work.
-The Four Horsemen are Chris Dahlberg, Jim Preziosi, Eric Treadaway and H. Eric 'Cornboy' Mayse.
+The original Four Horsemen were Chris Dahlberg, Jim Preziosi, Eric Treadaway and H. Eric 'Cornboy' Mayse.
 Together they formed the Four Horsemen Design Studios in 1999.

-Chris Dahlberg is a designer and sculptor.
-He creates the 3D figures from 2D artwork.
-Jim Preziosi is a designer, fabricator and mouldmaker.
-He makes the moulds from the sculpts.
-Eric Treadaway is also a designer and sculptor, and sometimes paints the figures during the design stages.
-H. Eric 'Cornboy' Mayse is a designer and fabricator.
-He describes fabrication as 'the art of taking a pre-existing material and shaping it into something else.
-Kind of like sculpting with a material other than clay.'
 The Horsemen ended up working together designing figures for McFarlane Toys, and discussed how there was no reason for collectible toys not to have articulation.
 They joked how they would eventually ride off like four horsemen into the sunset and set up their own company.

 They designed many figures for McFarlane Toys, some of which are shown on this page, but eventually they did decide to set up on their own.
 The Four Horsemen Design Studios began life when a friend with connections in the toy industry brought them some intriguing news.
 They learned that the world's largest toy company, Mattel, was considering bringing in an outside design group to help redesign some of their lines.
 The quartet had a meeting with Mattel in Los Angeles and shared ideas.
 Before long, work had begun on the He-Man and Skeletor prototypes for the 2002 MOTU line.

 Mattel and the Four Horsemen have been closely linked since then, working not only on the Masters Of The Universe, but a variety of other projects too.
 The fact the quartet designed the entire 2002 MOTU line is what brought them to the attention of MOTU fans, and although I do not consider the 2002 figures to be the best of the Horsemen's work, they clearly put a lot of effort and imagination into their updates of the 1980s toys.
 Perhaps the best quality they brought to the line was their love of the characters.
 The Horsemen are MOTU fans, and that is evident in their work.
-The Classics line recreates the vintage themes, and allows itself a little 2002 indulgence as well.
+The Classics line recreated the vintage themes, and allowed itself a little 2002 indulgence as well.

 The Crow Flukeman Cy-Gor

-As well as their work with Mattel, the Four Horsemen have also produced their own collection of figures since setting up their own company.
-The Seventh Kingdom line is an imaginative exploration of a fantasy world with some beautifully designed characters.
-The Horsemen did encounter some problems with their factory though, and the figures are not of the quality they ought to be.
+As well as their work with Mattel, the Four Horsemen have also produced their own collections of figures since setting up their own company.
+The Seventh Kingdom line was an imaginative exploration of a fantasy world with some beautifully designed characters.
+The Horsemen did encounter some problems with their factory though, and the figures were not of the quality they ought to have been.
 The first series of Seventh Kingdom figures was a range of minotaur characters known as the Mynothecean Seven.
 The second set was the Anitherian Nine - a collection of animal humanoids.
-The most recent set was the Queen's Council - a range of female warrior figures, some of whom are feline humanoids.
-These characters were released in limited numbers through selected toy stockists.
+The most recent set was the Queen's Council - a range of female warrior figures, some of whom were feline humanoids.

 Anitherian Nine